 However, keep in mind that during high seasons the chairs can still get crowded so be sure to go in there early in the morning.

-Also, the showers and towels are not free.
+Also, showers and towels are not free.

 6. Walking Around The Town & Shop Around The Small Streets

-One of the best things to do in Positano is simply just to walk around even though it consists of several or more like a hundred flight of stairs!
+One of the best things to do in Positano is simply just to walk around even though it consists of several or more like a hundred flights of stairs!
 And stroll around the many little alleyways, little streets where you’ll stumble upon boutique shops, gelatos, small supermarkets, and restaurants.

 You will be enchanted away by the beauty of the little alleyways, also surrounded by beautiful flowers, ceramics, and dresses.
 Everywhere you look you’d always want to take lots of photos.

 Note that most boutique shops, supermarkets, and restaurants in the main town of Positano are very expensive.
 It’s very rare to find a cheap place to eat, and shop.
-You would really need to be window shopping everywhere in order to find the best bargain.
+You would really need to be window-shopping everywhere in order to find the best bargain.

 We walked a lot from the bottom to the top of Positano during the first day of our stay.
 We didn’t mind the number of steps, and staircases we had to endure whilst sightseeing.
 However, at first, I was quite disappointed by the fact that most of the shops and restaurants we visited were very pricey or simply overpriced.

-And I honestly think that Positano is mostly just catered for tourists, a money making town of Italy, quite similar to what you can experience in Venice.
+And I honestly think that Positano is mostly just catered for tourists, a money-making town of Italy, quite similar to what you can experience in Venice.
 Although, Venice is bigger and it’s also known as a touristy city, but it’s also one of the most expensive places in Italy.